paked/protography/README.md

 To run: `cargo run toolangi.pmtiles`.
 Other pmtiles archives could work too one day.

-Do not use this.
+Do not use this, or judge me too hard for the code within it.
 I am writing it to learn Rust.

+## Adding a new region

+* Install the `pmtiles` cli
+* Copy the URL of the latest global pmtiles archive from `https://maps.protomaps.com/builds/` (do not download this file)
+* Create a `your-region.geojson` file containing the bounds of the region you want to explore.
+An easy way to do this is on https://geojson.io.
+* Run `pmtiles extract <latest-pmtiles-archive-url> --region your-region.geojson your-region.pmtiles`

+You can now run `cargo run your-region.pmtiles` and see the viewer!

 ## License